stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 and why these libraries were implemented the way they are.

-At least in our case, the implementation is not very hard to understand, if you know about two core concepts in Idris: Unification and proof search.
+At least in our case, the implementation is not very hard to understand if you know about two core concepts in Idris: Unification and proof search.

 ### Looking up Table Columns